sqlsergio/sqlsergio/README.md

 - 👋 Hi, I’m @sqlsergio
 - 👀 I’m interested in Data Enginering with Python
-- 🌱 I’m currently learning more Python!
-(And C/C++)
-- 💞️ I’m looking to collaborate on my own project
 - 📫 How to reach me sqlsergio@gmail.com

 <!---